 What You Need for Treating Fire Ant Mounds with Boiling Water

-Limited, Local and Highly Effective - Boiling Water to Control Fire Ants
+Limited, Local, Safe for the Environment, and Highly Effective - Boiling Water to Control Fire Ants

 The single most effective treatment for fire ant mounds, as determined by peer-reviewed scientific studies, is boiling water.
-Many people have tried boiling water and claim it does not work, but there must be a specific treatment method that is to be followed.
+Many people have tried boiling water and claim it does not work, but a highly specific treatment method must be followed.
 Otherwise, the boiling water method will not work.
-But before you begin, there are several problems with this method: first, you will need a lot of boiling water--up to twenty gallons for a single fire ant mound.
+But before you begin, there are several problems with this method: first, you will need a lot of boiling water--up to twenty gallons for a single fire ant mound, so invest in a metal trashcan.
 The second problem is that you will need several treatments at first, and keep repeating the treatments until the fire ants decide that your yard is an inhospitable place for them.
 And the third problem is, of course, that you must get awfully close to the fire ant mound and can run the risk of a severe, painful, and in rare cases, fatal fire ant attack.

 So how to safely use boiling water to kill fire ants?
 First, have enough boiling water on hand to insure that you can get the entire mound at one time.
-The best way to do this is to put an immersion heater in a 20-gallon heatproof container, and use a pump and a garden hose to direct the boiling water on to the ant mound.
+The best way to do this is to put an immersion heater in a 20-gallon heatproof container or in my case, I used the propane burner above, and use a pump and a garden hose to direct the boiling water on to the ant mound.
 You can also use a siphon by filling a heatproof hose with tepid water, and place one end in the bucket, holding your thumb over the other end until it is time to release the boiling water.
-If you use either of these methods, make sure you are wearing heatproof protective gloves and safety glasses.
+If you use either of these methods, make sure you are wearing sturdy heatproof protective gloves and safety glasses.

 Wait a few weeks, and go back to the area.
 Some ants will have been out foraging, and they will have started new mounds.
 Use the boiling water treatment on them again.
 You may have to repeat the treatment up to five times to get all the ants in a particular area, and when new colonies are formed during mating season, you may have to do the process all over again.
 The good news is that after a year or so, the ants will give up and move elsewhere.